Germaine Greer: Controversial views

 Writer Yvonne Roberts referred to Greer as "the contrarian queen".
 Sarah Ditum wrote that Greer "doesn't get into trouble occasionally or inadvertently, but consistently and with the attitude of a tank rolling directly into a crowd of infantry".
 The Sydney Morning Herald has labelled her a "human headline".
 British actor and comedian Tracey Ullman has portrayed Greer as an elderly woman picking fights at bus stops.
 In response to criticism of Greer, Polly Toynbee wrote in 1988: "Small minds, small spirits affronted by the sheer size and magnetism of the woman."

 Greer said that the 1989 fatwa against Salman Rushdie for his novel The Satanic Verses (1988) was his own fault, although she also added her name that year to a petition in his support.
 In 2006, she supported activists trying to halt the filming in London's Brick Lane of the film Brick Lane (based on Monica Ali's novel of the same name) because, she wrote, "a proto-Bengali writer with a Muslim name" had portrayed Bengali Muslims as "irreligious and disorderly".
 Rushdie called her comments "philistine, sanctimonious, and disgraceful, but ... not unexpected".

-In May 1995, in her column for The Guardian (which the newspaper spiked), she referred to Guardian journalist Suzanne Moore's "bird's nest hair" and "fuck-me shoes".
+In May 1995, in her column for The Guardian (which the newspaper refused), she referred to Guardian journalist Suzanne Moore's "bird's nest hair" and "fuck-me shoes".
 She called her biographer, Christine Wallace, a "flesh-eating bacterium" and Wallace's book, Untamed Shrew (1999), "a piece of excrement".
 (She has said "I fucking hate biography.
 If you want to know about Dickens, read his fucking books.")
 Australia, she said in 2004, was a "cultural wasteland"; the Australian prime minister, John Howard, called her remarks patronising and condescending.
 After receiving a fee of £40,000, she left the Celebrity Big Brother house on day six in 2005 because, she wrote, it was a squalid "fascist prison camp".
 Kevin Rudd, later Australia's prime minister, told her to "stick a sock in it" in 2006, when, in a column about the death of Australian Steve Irwin, star of The Crocodile Hunter, she concluded that the animal world had "finally taken its revenge".
-She criticized the wife of the newly elected American president Barack Obama, Michelle Obama, for her dress on the night of the 2008 U.S. election, and in 2012 she advised Australia's first female prime minister, Julia Gillard, to change the cut of her jackets because she had "a big arse".
+She criticised the wife of the newly elected American president Barack Obama, Michelle Obama, for her dress on the night of the 2008 U.S. election, and in 2012 she advised Australia's first female prime minister, Julia Gillard, to change the cut of her jackets because she had "a big arse".

+On Andrew Denton's television talk show Enough Rope, Denton quoted Greer as having said to the Sydney Morning Herald that, "A woman of taste is a pederast—boys rather than men", a quote she confirmed.